openstack/adjutant/doc/source/configuration.rst

                     # html_template: completed.txt
                 error:

-The default settings can be overridden for individual tasks in the TASK_SETTINGS configuration, these are cascading overrides.
+**DEFAULT_TASK_SETTINGS** Represents the default settings for all task unless otherwise overridden for individual tasks in the TASK_SETTINGS configuration, these are cascading overrides.
 Two additional options are available, overriding the default actions or adding in additional actions.
 These will run in the order specified.

 .. code-block:: yaml

     TASK_SETTINGS:
-        signup:
+        create_project_and_user:
             default_actions:
                  - NewProjectAction
-        invite_user:
+        invite_user_to_project:
             additional_actions:
                 - SendAdditionalEmailAction